Filter Ferret

 The 70% Rule

-Never load a floating shelf to 100% of its rated capacity.
-Sustained weight over months causes mounting hardware to loosen, drywall to fatigue, and wood shelves to develop a permanent bow.
-Here's the safe operating range:
+Never load a floating shelf to 100% of rated capacity.
+Sustained weight over months loosens hardware, fatigues drywall, and bows wood shelves permanently.
+Safe operating range:

 • Stud-mounted shelves: Load to 80% of rated capacity max